Julian Pribaz, MD, left, and Bohdan Pomahac, MD, right, both of BWH Plastic Surgery. Photo by Lightchaser Photography.

 The surgery is described as a life-giving procedure because it has the potential to dramatically improve, i.e., restore, both a patient’s mental and physical health.

 In February 2013, a Brigham and Women’s Hospital (BWH) surgical team, led by Dr. Bohdan Pomahac, performed a full face transplant on Carmen Tarleton, a Vermont mother of two who was burned over 80 percent of her body with industrial strength lye in an attack by her estranged husband in 2007.
 It was the fifth face transplant procedure performed at Brigham and Women’s.

-In March 2011, the face transplant team, led by Bohdan Pomahac, MD, performed the nation’s first full face transplant for patient Dallas Wiens.
-The team of more than 30 physicians, nurses, anesthesiologists and residents worked for more than 15 hours to replace the facial area of patient Dallas Wiens, including the nose, lips, facial skin, muscles of facial animation and the nerves that power them and provide sensation.
+In March 2011, the plastic surgery transplant team, led by Bohdan Pomahac, MD, performed the nation’s first full face transplant for patient Dallas Wiens.
+The team of more than 30 physicians, nurses, anesthesiologists and residents worked for more than 15 hours to complete the procedure.

 In April 2009, the BWH plastic surgery transplant team successfully performed their first face transplant procedure and the first in New England, a partial face transplant for patient James Maki.